 Mens pelvic pain can involve the bladder, bowel, pelvic muscles, or prostate and may affect all of these areas at once.
 Once pain has been present on most days for more than 3-6 months, there are the nerve pathway changes of chronic pain as well.
 The good news is that all these types of pain can be managed.

-This section has more information on:
+You’ll find more information on:

 - Pelvic Pain in Men